 Biodiversity summary and meadow attributes

-We collected and identified of approximately 81,500 epifaunal invertebrates, representing at least 47 epifaunal taxa in 42 families, across the nine eelgrass meadows, five of which were sampled three times (Table 1).
+We collected 304 eelgrass samples, and identified of approximately 81,500 epifaunal invertebrates, representing at least 47 epifaunal taxa in 42 families, across the nine eelgrass meadows, five of which were sampled three times (Table 1).
 We observed between 0 and 1200 individual epifauna per 0.28 m2.
 The position in watershed predictor captured correlations with other variables: temperature, salinity, shoot density (appendix, table?).
 Moving from Alberni Inlet to the ocean, meadows increased in shoot densities (0.27 shoots/km) and associated LAI (240.73 cm2/km) (Tables 1, 2; Appendix 2).
 Shoot density and LAI increased between May and August at the fresher sites but remained relatively high all summer at the seaward meadows (Appendix 2; Tables 1, 2).
 Epiphyte load was highly variable between meadows, and did not change predictably with position in the estuary (Appendix 2; Tables 1, 2).
 Epiphyte abundances and the type of epiphytes present (periphyton vs. bladed algae) varied both spatially and temporally (Appendix 3).
 The bladed brown epiphyte Punctaria sp. was abundant at two of the marine sites (Dodger Channel and Wizard Islet), and absent from the fresher Numukamis Bay.

 Mean total abundance of all taxa at the plot scale did not vary among meadows in May, but did increase over the summer such that by August abundance was 2-3 times higher in seaward meadows (DC, WI, RP) compared to meadows nearer Alberni Inlet in which abundance was stable over time (CB, NB; Tables 2, 3; Figure 2).
 The seasonal increase in seaward meadows is clear in both the small (1-2 mm) and large (>2 mm) size fractions.

 Hypothesis 1: alpha diversity does not vary systematically among meadows, but beta diversity does vary among eelgrass meadow.
+We found that raw plot-level alpha diversity [R] differed as much within meadows as among meadows, with the exception of high alpha diversity at Robbers Passage and Boyson Islands (F = 8.9, df = 8, 136, P < 0.001).
+We observed similar patterns in Shannon diversity (F = 4.6, df = 8, 136, P < 0.001) and Simpson diversity (F = 3.8, df = 8, 136, P < 0.001).
+Rarified diversity estimates are more variable among meadows (Figure 2C; F = 3.62, df = 8, 120, P = 0.002).
+We did not have plot-level data on other biotic and abiotic attributes (shoot density, temperature, salinity, etc) to test for drivers of variation in alpha diversity among plots.
+The higher diversity of Robbers Passage, lower S of Dodger Channel, and differences in ENS were not explained by meadow-scale predictors such as position in the watershed, shoot density, meadow area or fetch (Appendix Table 1).

-We found that plot-level alpha diversity [ENS?] differed as much within meadows as among meadows, with the exception of high diversity at Robbers Passage (anova results).
-We observed similar patterns in Shannon diversity (anova results) and Simpson diversity (anova results).
-In contrast, beta diversity did vary among meadows.
-Aggregation and species rank results (Table 3)Within meadows, there is evidence of spatial aggregation of taxa consistent with clumping of species in space more than expected based on a random spatial distribution of species within the meadow (Figure 3).
+In contrast to the apparent spatial stability of alpha diversity, beta diversity did vary among meadows.
+Beta diversity patterns.
+Then can get into aggregation as one explanation of this.
+Aggregation and species rank results (Table 3): Within meadows, there is evidence of spatial aggregation of taxa consistent with clumping of species in space more than expected based on a random spatial distribution of species within the meadow (Figure 3).
 When the composition of each of the 16 plots is compared with the median composition, the average distance to the median serves as a metric of meadow-scale beta diversity.
 Average distance to median ranged from 0.20 to 0.49 across all sites and times (Appendix 5).
 In all cases, observed beta diversity exceeded the null expectation from <1% to >19%, with an average difference of 9.7% (Figure 3, Appendix 5).